carlynorama/CxxInteropLibrary/README.md

 ## moarcxx

 Badly named Swift CLI (since its actually moarswift, really).
-For nocking out runtime checks.
+For knocking out runtime checks.
 Not useful or full coverage.
 Will likely be renamed/retooled or just deleted.

 ## Misc TODO

-(also in the code body)
+(more also in the code body)

 - pick a naming/case style for Swift-embedded C++
 -  Try adding C++ to tests